 The circuit is an asymmetric notch filter, with the stop band situated at 1 KHz approx.

-The tone control adjust the mid-range of the signal.
-Keeping the bass and treble while reducing or eliminating the centre mid range 1KHz results in what is popularly known as a scooped sound, popular among metal players.
+The tone control adjusts the mid-range of the signal.
+Keeping the bass and treble while reducing or eliminating the center mid-range 1KHz results in what is popularly known as a scooped sound, popular among metal players.
 The bass and treble cannot be modified, so the control is limited.

 Note: Tone circuit input is grounded via the input jack to reduce noise and pops when the guitar is not plugged.